Coronavirus Vaccine

 HIV/AIDS:

 began to spread from Africa to other countries and became a great health risk for people all over the world.
-It is
+It has

 patients alive.
 Research began worldwide in the 1980s for an effective vaccine.
-But no vaccine is produced so far.
+But no vaccine has been produced so far.

 Dengue